RisingStack/react-easy-state/README.md

 - Renders may trigger others renders by mutating the state.
 In this case loops are automatically resolved.

 - Renders always run before the next repaint.

+- Easy State implements an optimal `shouldComponentUpdate` for your components, so you don't have to worry about doing it by hand.

 As a result the state is always fresh and a stable and fresh view is always achieved before the next repaint with the minimal number of required renders.